 Furthermore, stress also has a drying effect on the body, meaning the hair can appear dull and dry during particularly intense bouts.

 How to Treat Stress-Related Hair Loss

-Once the underlying stress is being managed, it is possible to use hair loss treatments to help restore the hair growth cycle to its optimum condition.
+Once the underlying stress is being managed, it is possible to use a hair loss treatment course to help restore the normal functioning of the hair growth cycle, and hair to its optimum condition.
 There are two hair loss products that have been proven to be effective and safe.
-Treatment courses featuring Minoxidil (suitable for men and women) can be tailored to suit each individual and, when used alongside the correct combination of hair growth boosters, can restore normal, strong and healthy hair production.
+Treatment courses featuring Minoxidil (suitable for men and women) can be tailored to suit each individual and, when used alongside appropriate combinations of hair growth boosters, can restore normal, strong and healthy hair.

-Where there is underlying genetic balding, or where stress-related hair loss has triggered male pattern baldness in men with an inherited predisposition, finasteride 1mg can also be taken.
-This once-a-day oral tablet is only suitable for men aged 18 and over.
+Where there is male pattern baldness, or where stress-related hair loss has triggered this type of hair loss in men prematurely in those with an underlying genetic predisposition, finasteride 1mg can also be taken.
+This once-a-day oral tablet is only suitable for medically-approved men aged 18 and over.

 Whatever is causing the hair loss, trying to cope with it can add to the stress already being experienced.
 A specialist will be able to give you an accurate diagnosis, answer any questions you have and discuss treatment options.
 This kind of support can be invaluable, as we often hear from clients who feel like a weight has been lifted once they take that first, proactive step of having even just an initial consultation and find out that help and support is available.